Moomed-Hamed/war-game/README.md

 # War Game
-this is a war game
+this is a war game for practice

 ### Credits
 - programming : me